prinz-nussknacker/prinz/docs/architecture-overview.md

 Their names (or ordering) along with data types form a model signature.
 Since range of supported types varies between different libraries, Prinz also abstracts signatures.

-Each `ModelInstance` is instantiated with a signature provider, which will extract inputs and outputs from the model.
+Each `ModelInstance` is instantiated with a signature provider, which will supply inputs and outputs of the model.
 External data types are mapped to internal `SignatureType`s based on types supported by Nussknacker (see `TypingResult`).
 Extracted features and outputs are available in the Nussknacker UI for process designers.